 I wrote a simple web crawler that archived any images it found from a site with a large number of backgrounds.
 I wanted to have rolling backgrounds that almost never repeated.

 I let my crawler go and stopped it after a 24 hour period.
-I ran ls on the directory the images were being saved in to see the results and my ssh session locked up… Or so I thought.
-I hit Ctrl-C and nothing happened… So I closed my window and opened a new one.
+I listed the content of the directory the images were being saved in to see the results and my ssh session locked up...
+Or so I thought.
+I hit Ctrl-C and nothing happened...
+So I closed my window and opened a new one.

 Maybe there was a file name that hit some weird glitch in ls causing it too lock up.
 Not a big deal I can start from scratch.
-I switched to the directory and ran an rm -f * and was greeted with this:
+I switched to the directory and tried to delete all the files inside the directory:

 /bin/rm: Argument list too long.